fabbricadigitale/proauth.js/docs/DEV-HOW-TO.md

     `npm version patch -m "New: Version %s"`

-4. The default git editor will be opened.
-Modify the **CHANGELOG** if needed, then save
+4. The default git editor will be opened: edit the **CHANGELOG** where needed, then save